 We have a great, dedicated faculty at Music and Play.

 I have been teaching music to students of all ages for over 30 years now!
 I have a Bachelor of Music Education degree from the Univ. of Regina and spent 20 years teaching band, choir, and general music classes to K – gr.
 12 students in Saskatchewan and Alberta.
 I have also worked as a musical director for theatre productions, a band clinician, a piano accompanist, and a choral director.
-Six years ago I opened my music studio “Music and Play”, specializing in the Music for Young Children and Music Pups curriculum, in west Calgary and I am happy to watch it grow and expand every year.
+In 2011 I opened my music studio “Music and Play”, specializing in group music classes, in west Calgary and I am happy to watch it grow each year.
 My philosophy that quality comes first and fun is mandatory, currently brings the joy of music and the performing arts to over 700 students per year.

 ⇒ Bachelor of Music Education – University of Regina